-Both IRAM observatories (the NOEMA interferometer and the IRAM-30m single-dish telescope) are undergoing significant development of their observing capacities.
-In addition to being worldwide centers of expertise for (sub-)millimeter radio-astronomy, IRAM observatories offer a useful complementarity with ALMA in terms of angular resolution and wavelength.
-Another strength of IRAM is responsiveness: as a smaller integrated facility that serves a restricted community, IRAM assists users to fine-tune their programs to optimize the science return and continually works to reduce the delay between an observation request and data delivery.
+Both IRAM observatories (the NOEMA interferometer and the IRAM-30m single-dish) undergoes significant development of their observing capacities.
+In addition to being worldwide centers of expertise for (sub-)millimeter radio-astronomy, IRAM observatories present a useful complementarity with ALMA in terms of angular resolutions and wavelength.
+Being a smaller integrated facility that serves a restricted community, IRAM can help its users to fine-tune their programs to optimize the science return.
+Furthermore, it continually tries to improve its flexibility to reduce the time between the observational request and delivery of the data.

-In the framework of the INSU-AA 5-year prospective exercise, a one-day event was organized to highlight future French scientific projects for each IRAM observatory, and to reinforce the link between IRAM and the French astronomy community.
-Ideas for facilitating French PI-ship of flagship Large Programs (LPs) were discussed.
-For instance, the absence of a flexible, reactive funding instrument in France to support the recruitment of PhDs and postdocs on LPs was identified as a significant barrier to progress.
-INSU could consider the possibility to inject dedicated PhD/postdoc positions to accompany the exploitation of accepted French-led LPs.
-The creation of PhD student observational projects at IRAM, involving several tens of hours per semester spread over a few years and with intermediate status between standard and large programs, would be a constructive mechanism to foster expertise in (sub-)millimeter astronomy.
+In the framework of the on-going science pluri-annual strategic planning of the INSU Astronomy, a one-day event was organized to highlight future French scientific projects for each observatory, and to reinforce the link between IRAM and the French community.
+A few ideas were discussed for facilitating French PI ship of Large Programme that are landmark in current (sub-)millimeter astronomy.
+For instance, INSU could consider the possibility to inject (with an efficient reactivity) such positions to better accompany the exploitation of French-led large programs, as France has no simple way to funds PhD-students or post-docs once a large program is accepted.
+PhD student projects (several tens of hours per semester over 2 or 3 years) would be an interesting intermediate program status between standard and large programs.